 This course is a supervised practice of advanced individual counseling skills.
-Emphasis is placed on the development of the counselor/client relationship.
+Students must accrue a minimum of 50 clock hours for this experience.
+Emphasis is placed on the development of the counselor/ client relationship.
 The focus of the course is on theory integration, assessment, instrument administration and interpretation, counseling technique, and referral/termination procedures.
 Prerequisites: CNL 590, 600, 602, 603, 610, and 611.